 What can you do when faced with a medical misdiagnosis?
 Our health lawyers have the answers you’re looking for.
 In this hard-hitting article, learn about the steps you can take if you, or a loved one, are the victim of a medical misdiagnosis.

 Don’t let a misdiagnosis impact your life without taking action.
 Trust our health lawyers as they explain medical liability, how compensation works and what legal recourse you have in case of a medical misdiagnosis.

-How to recognize when a doctor is liable of misdiagnosis
+How to know when a doctor is liable for misdiagnosis

-According to the Code of Ethics of Physicians, doctors who practice in Quebec have various duties and obligations towards their patients.
-One of these obligations is making a diagnosis and treating patients who seek their services.
+According to the Code of Ethics of Physicians, doctors who practice in Quebec must carry out specific duties.
+They are legally obliged to diagnose and treat patients who ask for their services.

 A doctor’s duty to diagnose and treat the patient